janymuong/didactic-octo-guacamole/README.md

 # NOT didactic-octo-guacamole
-> Don't worry about the repo name - I let GitHub autogenerate this :)
+> Don't worry about the repo name - I let GitHub autogenerate this, because it's memorable :)

 Using Python w/  OpenAI's language models (LLMs).
 By leveraging OpenAI's powerful API, you can create intelligent scripts to handle various automated tasks with natural language processing.